-The City shall partner with and build capacity of the Central Fresno Neighborhood Trust ("CFNT"), a Mixed Income Neighborhood Trust (MIN)T model, which has been identified as a tool for accelerating the development of affordable rental housing.
+The City shall partner with and build capacity of the Central Fresno Neighborhood Trust ("CFNT"), a Mixed Income Neighborhood Trust (MINT) model, which has been identified as a tool for accelerating the development of affordable rental housing.
 Established in 2023, CFNT will develop, own, and manage a scattered site income-restricted rental portfolio, governed by community stakeholders, and legally mandated to preserve affordability and belonging for today's renters.
 The CFNT and Central California Land Trust would complement one another in purpose.
 [Source: New program, One Fresno Housing Strategy]

-Responsibility Planning & Development Department Funding Source General Fund; ARPA Timeframe Establish a Mixed-Income Neighborhood Trust by 2023 Objective Develop a scattered site rental portfolio to preserve affordable rental housing
+Responsibility Planning & Development Department and CFNT Funding Source General Fund; ARPA Timeframe Establish a Mixed-Income Neighborhood Trust by 2023 Objective Support CFNT to develop a scattered site rental portfolio to preserve affordable rental housing